 “Stephen King biography: Stephen King is known across the globe as the master of horrifying stories and innovator of many different techniques used in the genre of horror/thriller.”

-“The US History: No matter how hard Hilary Clinton tried, she lost the presidential Elections race to her main opponent, Donald Trump after she was accused of being corrupted.”
+“The US History: No matter how hard Hillary Clinton tried, she lost the presidential Elections race to her main opponent, Donald Trump after she was accused of being corrupted.”

 “Apple company: Apple Inc is a world-known IT company, which releases IT-related products & services for people who can afford the business-class solutions that are rather expensive.”